 2. Agile Model

-Agile is an iterative and incremental approach that emphasizes flexibility, collaboration, and customer feedback.
-It values working software over comprehensive documentation and divides the project into small, functional increments delivered in short iterations.
+Agile is an iterative and incremental SDLC approach that emphasizes flexibility, collaboration, and continuous customer feedback.
+It breaks the project into small, functional increments delivered in rapid cycles, known as sprints.
+This method allows teams to adapt quickly to changes and produce working software with each iteration.

 3. Iterative Model